 The formal education equivalent of a bachelor's degree in geographic information systems, geography, criminal justice, environmental science, zoology, biology, geology or related field; plus work-related experience using geospatial systems in support of wildlife management, environmental science or natural resources conservation.

 Knowledge of principles and methods for describing the features of land, sea, and air masses, including their physical characteristics, locations, interrelationships, and distribution of plant, animal, and human life.

 Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.

 Knowledge of global positioning technology, graphics, and photo imaging software.

 Ability to analyze information and evaluate results to choose the best solution and solve problems.

 Ability to read and interpret maps, charts, aerial photographs, and statistics.

 |Preferred Knowledge, Abilities, and Skills:

-The Conservation Program Technician is responsible for forest and fish propagation, fire prevention, cultivation, and harvesting activities and/or maintaining a wildlife management area.
+The Geographic Information System (GIS) Analyst is responsible for collecting, analyzing and interpreting geographic information utilizing geodetic surveys, aerial photographs, and satellite data.
 This position is governed by state and federal laws and agency policy.